roblanf/sarscov2phylo/README.md

 * [Acknowledgements file for those that upload to GISAID](https://github.com/roblanf/sarscov2phylo/blob/master/gisaid_hcov-19_acknowledgement.tsv)
 * [Latest version of the script to produce a global tree](https://github.com/roblanf/sarscov2phylo/blob/master/scripts/global_tree_gisaid.sh)

 Privacy rules around the alignments themselves mean that they cannot be released here.
 The alignments can be recreated by following the steps described below.
+If you are a GISAID member and would like a copy of the alignment, please email me and I'll share it with you.

-Also, please note that the script to produce the global tree is continually modified as new data are released.
+Also, please note that the script to produce the global tree is continually modified as new data are released, so if you are looking at the master branch it may be the case that the latest code will not exactly reproduce the latest tree.
 If you would like to reproduce the latest tree, please head over to the [latest release](https://github.com/roblanf/sarscov2phylo/releases/latest), which contains the latest tree and the version of the code used to produce it.

 ![Part of global SARS-CoV-2 phylogeny](https://github.com/roblanf/sarscov2phylo/blob/master/tree_image.jpg)

 # Why are there two trees, and what are all the numbers?

-The topology and branch lengths of the two trees is identical.
+The topology and branch lengths of the two trees are identical.
 In both cases, the topology is the best topology estimated by `fasttree` using the `-fastest` option, which [I found to perform the best out of a wide range of potential approaches](https://github.com/roblanf/sarscov2phylo/blob/master/tree_estimation.md).
 The branch lengths represent substitutions per site.

 The only difference between the two trees are the support values represented for each branch.
 One tree (ft_FBP.tree) contains standard bootstrap values (also known as Felsenstein Bootstrap Proportions, or FBP).
 The other is built using the Transfer Bootstrap Expectation (or TBE).
 You can read more about these two values and how they differe [here](https://natureecoevocommunity.nature.com/users/87831-olivier-gascuel/posts/32426-renewing-felsenstein-s-phylogenetic-bootstrap-in-the-era-of-big-data) and [here](https://www.nature.com/articles/s41586-018-0043-0).